gaia-adm/result-processing/README.md

   - related to the fact we don't store processor execution state/result
 - currently there is no way for processor to tell the service version of the produced content.
 All result processors must thus produce data of the same version.
 Metrics gateway service may support multiple data format versions (i.e v1, v2 on its REST).
 If case of change we have to update code of all result processors.
   - if needed this could be solved by processor descriptor saying what data it produces on STDOUT and for whom
-- logging to STDERR always ends up as INFO on result-processing service - can be solved with either using JSON format in order to transport both level and message or just use hardcoded format like "LEVEL,MESSAGE"
+- logging to STDERR always ends up as INFO on result-processing service - can be solved with format like "LEVEL:LOCATION:MESSAGE" (this is format used by Python logging).
+If LEVEL is missing, ERROR level would be assumed.
 - no support for chaining multiple processors after each other.
 Celery supports this.
 We could use more streams than STDOUT and processor descriptor could specify where the stream output should go (i.e metrics-gateway or other processor).